confluentinc/migration-workshops/hosted-kafka-to-enterprise-migration/PART-3/README.md

    ./cp-to-cc-mirror-topics.sh
    ```

    These scripts establish your Cluster Links and begin mirroring your topics for you.
-As a reminder, since the source MSK cluster is private, you need to first mirror your topics to the Confluent Platform jump cluster using the `msk-to-cp-mirror-topics` script, and then mirror from your jump cluster to the target Confluent Cloud Enterprise Cluster using the `cp-to-cc-mirror-topics` script.

    You can now navigate to the **Topics** menu inside your cluster in Confluent Cloud and view your orders topic.